 The larger towns all have a mercado municipal offering similar choices.
 Look out also for the sea salt from the pans of Rio Formosa and Sapal do Castro Maria, or explore the choice of relatively unknown Portuguese wines.

 International brands are found in all the larger towns, with Forum Algarve outside Faro boasting it is the largest shopping centre under one roof in Europe.

 The beaches of the Algarve are its main attraction for many visitors, stretching from the family-friendly sands of the east to the much quieter coves of the wilder Atlantic west, popular with surfers.

-This western shore still has long sandy beaches in places such as Meia Praia, Alvor, Praia da Rocha and Armação de Pêra.
+This western shore still has long sandy beaches in places such as Albufeira, Meia Praia, Alvor, Praia da Rocha and Armação de Pêra.

 The eastern beaches such as those around Tavira, Olhão and Faro the beaches are sandspits (ilhas), reached by water taxis across the lagoons of the Ria Formosa Reserves – where you can spend the day watching flamingos.